 9 min read time

-When conducting web analytics , we need to select metrics to measure and analyse.
+When diving into website analytics, we need to select metrics to measure and analyse.
 Metrics are fuelled by numerical values, offering businesses objective results from which they can draw insightful conclusions.
 But there are just SO many website metrics to choose from!
 We want to avoid vanity metrics that don’t offer us genuine value, but how do we know what metrics are vital, and which ones will offer our business website the best insight for improvement?
 We’ve complied the most beneficial metrics here, so you don’t need to worry about getting muddled up with numbers, and instead you can get straight to measuring your website success!

 Website metrics for beginners: